Zimbabwe Domestic Twenty20: 2010–11 season

 In the third-place playoff, the Tuskers defeated the Rocks by a massive nine-wickets with Charles Coventry leading the way with 67* off 40 balls, and shared a 126-run partnership with Paul Horton who scored a half-century (56*) of his own.
 Victory was achieved with 10 balls spare.

 In the final between Mash Eagles and Mid West Rhinos, Eagles sneaked through a thrilling contest by 1 run to become the second Stanbic Bank 20 Series Champion.
 Captain Grant Flower although he did not contribute to the runs as he was on the non-strikers end when the 20 overs were completed, on 0 not out, he led his team admirably to the field.
 Andrew Hall showed his all-round value with a 17-ball 39, which brought about the total.
 When Lou Vincent and captain Vusi Sibanda was in control of the Rhinos's run-chase and the result seemingly sealed, the experienced Flower who had long county stints with Essex County Cricket Club brought his spinners, Greg Lamb and Ray Price, and that brought about immediate results.
 Rhinos collapsed into a 1-run defeat.
 A quality crowd had come to see the match, and they had got exhilarating cricket.

-And an unforgettable finish was made in an already memorable tournament when after the innings break in the final, Grant Flower was taken in a guard of honor as he left the field.
-As Flower later recalled it was a great way to finish off his career, and it had been a great tournament, with a great standard of cricket.
+The tournament concluded with a notable moment in the final, when Grant Flower was given a guard of honour as he left the field during the innings break.
+Flower later described it as a fitting end to his career and reflected positively on the tournament, noting the high standard of cricket throughout.